 - Science Direct

-Please contact your Subject librarian or Elizabeth E Charles, Head of E-Services & Systems (020 7380 3261) or email@example.com if you have any queries about the licences held for electronic books, journals, or databases.
+Please contact your Subject librarian or Elizabeth E Charles, Assistant Director: E-Services and Systems (020 7631 6066) or email@example.com if you have any queries about the licences held for electronic books, journals, or databases.

 If you wish to copy music which is still in copyright, whether by means of photocopying or otherwise, you may only do so with the prior permission of the copyright owner, with certain limited exceptions.
 Bona fide students or teachers may without application to the copyright owners make copies of short excerpts of musical works provided they are for study only (not performance), but copying whole movements or whole works is forbidden.
 For more information see the Music Publishers Association or Performing Rights Society web sites.

 A thesis is an unpublished work, and photographs and other copyright works may be included since it is considered to be the equivalent of an examination.
 If the thesis is subsequently published permission must be obtained to include copyright material.

 The Copyright (Visually Impaired Persons) Act 2002 allows a visually impaired person to make, or have made for them, an "accessible" copy of the whole work - for example: braille, audio, large print or electronic.

 While every attempt has been made to ensure the accuracy of the information in these web pages and in linked third party web sites, Birkbeck is not liable for any errors or omissions.

 Copyright is a complex area.
 There are many issues and exceptions that cannot be covered in a short guide.
 But please be careful, since academic institutions and individuals are not exempt from legal action.